Width: 138 cm

 • Brand-new adjustable stool to match.

-We would like to stress that our Danemann pianos are indeed British-made instruments that have been carefully reconditioned in our workshop, in a process sympathetic to the original makers.
-Sykes & Sons really trust the excellent build quality of British-made Danemann pianos and that is why we always aim to have them in stock.
+This PJA 85, housed in a satin mahogany case, is a real Danemann pedigree, designed and built at the factory in Islington by the family whose name it bears.
+All Danemann pianos offered by Sykes & Sons are indeed British-made instruments that have been carefully reconditioned in our workshop, in a process sympathetic to the original makers.
+Sykes & Sons really trusts the excellent build quality of British-made Danemann pianos and we are sure you will appreciate why when you visit.